 - Indicate delivery dates for the completed work and all parts necessary for performance

-- List the agreed upon fee and method of payment (generally 50% on signing the agreement and 50% when the completed work is delivered)
+- State the agreed upon fee and method of payment (50% on signing the agreement and 50% when the completed work is delivered)

 - Describe the composer’s liability if the work is not completed

-- List fees or travel expenses that will be paid if you plan to have the composer at the premiere
+- List travel expenses that will be paid if you plan to have the composer at the premiere

 It is standard practice that a composer retains the rights to his or her own works, so that the legal ownership of the piece remains with the composer.
-However, the commissioner is acknowledged on the first page of the musical score, along with any personal dedication.
+However, the first page of the musical score will include an acknowledgement of the commissioner and, if applicable, any personal dedication.
 It is customary that the commissioner is given a presentation copy of the completed score, specially inscribed by the composer.

 Although it is the composer’s hope that every commission will be published, it cannot be guaranteed.
 Of course, the commissioner’s name and any dedications are included on the published work.